CHTechIndustries/Rimworld-Integrated/.github/ISSUE_TEMPLATE/dev-plan.md

 ---
 name: Dev Plan
 about: An admin-only (hopefuly I can hide it) preset for making a checklist of project plans, such as miscilaneus featires that dont really need their own issue
-title: "[Plan]:"
+title: ''
-labels: enhancement
+labels: enhancement, Planned
 assignees: ''

 ---